NERSC/spack-infrastructure/docs/spack_training.rst

     Use "module spider" to find all possible modules and extensions.
     Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

-In spack, you can use the **spack providers** command to find the corresponding spack package that maps to the provider.
+In Spack, you can use the ``spack providers`` command to find the corresponding Spack package that maps to the provider.
-In spack these are referred as virtual packages which is a collection of spack packages that provide same functionality
+In Spack these are referred to as virtual packages which are a collection of Spack packages that provide the same functionality.

 .. code-block:: console